cwolffff/cs236g-musicgan/README.md

 This has already been done.
 The results are stored in the `data` directory.

 The key files are in the `notebooks` directory.
 The `data_eventbased.ipynb` notebook converts POP909 to an event-based representation, similar to MIDI.
-This representation was used during early stages of the project, but not anymore. `training.ipynb` loads the data from `data` and trains a DC-GAN.
+This representation was used during early stages of the project, but not anymore. `baseline.ipynb` loads the data from `data` and trains a simple DC-GAN. `main.ipynb` trains our model, which is similar to the baseline but takes the chords into account.

 To run the experiment, first activate the conda environment and then create a jupyter kernel based on the environment.